 1. Knowledge is King

-In the case of Struggle Moors, ignorance is not bliss!
+Ignorance is not bliss!
 Study the route map in your Road Book, check out the climb stats on Strava and be sure to use your top tube sticker (in your rider pack at sign-on).
 Knowledge is ammunition in this almighty battle.
 Head for the hills blind and the climbs will beat you.
 Ride clever and you'll be the Victor.

 2. Granny Gears